 Renewal by Andersen sells only one main product line: a Fibrex® composite window, made from Andersen’s proprietary blend of PVC and reclaimed wood sawdust left over from the manufacture of wood windows by Andersen windows.
 Because it’s 40% wood, it’s much stronger than vinyl alone, with a narrower frame.

-Andersen windows also sells a variety of other product lines that include all wood windows, or a two-sided window that has a wood frame interior and composite, vinyl or aluminum frame on the exterior.
+Andersen Windows also sells a variety of other product lines that include all wood windows, and a two-sided window product with a wood frame interior and composite, vinyl or aluminum frame on the exterior.

 Frames designed for the type of installation

 Here’s another difference: there are many different installation styles used to replace an outdated window.
 Because they’re replacement windows, Renewal by Andersen windows are designed to be installed over the existing frame of the older window it’s replacing.
 Once the installer removes the sashes, window stops and glass insert, the new replacement window smoothly slides over the existing naked frame that was left in the window opening.

 The fin on the exterior overhangs the existing frame and is designed to avoid having to paint around the window after installation is done.
 This style of installation has a wider frame and less glass, removing around four inches of visibility when compared to the window it replaces.
 More frame, less view.